Positivity, plethysm and hyperbolicity of Siegel varieties in positive characteristic: Introduction

-One of the most celebrated result in Diophantine geometry is the following. \begin{theorem*}[{\cite{MR718935}}] Consider a geometrically integral smooth projective curve $C$ over $\Q$.
-The following three assertions are equivalent. \begin{enumerate} \item For all finite extension $F/\Q$, the set of $F$-rational points of $C$ is finite. \item Every holomorphic map $\C \rightarrow C_{\C}^{\text{an}}$ is constant. \item The canonical bundle $w_C$ is big, i.e. the genus $g$ of $C$ satisfies $g \geq 2$. \end{enumerate} \end{theorem*} A curve satisfying these assertions is called hyperbolic and generalizing hyperbolicity to higher dimensional varieties is an open problem.
-One might be tempted to consider the following three definitions of hyperbolicity which are conjectured to be equivalent \cite[Conjecture 5.6/5.8]{MR828820}. \begin{definition*} Let $X$ denote a geometrically integral projective smooth variety over $\Q$. \begin{enumerate} \item $X$ is arithmetically hyperbolic if for all finite extension $F/\Q$, the set of $F$-rational points of $X$ is finite. \item $X$ is Brody hyperbolic if every holomorphic map $\C \rightarrow X_{\C}^{\text{an}}$ is constant. \item $X$ is algebraically hyperbolic if every integral subvariety $V$ of $X_{\C}$ is of general type, i.e. there exists a desingularization $\tilde{V} \rightarrow V$ such that $\omega_{\tilde{V}}$ is big. \end{enumerate} \end{definition*} What can be said about the algebraic hyperbolicity of the moduli space $\mathcal{A}_{g,N} \rightarrow \Spec \Q$ of $g$-dimensional polarized abelian varieties with a full level $N$-structure?
+One of the most celebrated result in Diophantine geometry is the following. \begin{theorem*}[{\cite{MR718935}}] Consider a geometrically integral smooth projective curve $C$ over a number field $K/\Q$.
+The following three assertions are equivalent. \begin{enumerate} \item For all finite extension $F/K$, the set of $F$-rational points of $C$ is finite. \item Every holomorphic map $\C \rightarrow C_{\C}^{\text{an}}$ is constant. \item The canonical bundle $\omega_C$ is big, equivalently the genus $g$ of $C$ satisfies $g \geq 2$. \end{enumerate} \end{theorem*} A curve satisfying these assertions is called hyperbolic and generalizing hyperbolicity to higher dimensional varieties is an open problem.
+One might be tempted to consider the following three definitions of hyperbolicity which are conjectured to be equivalent \cite[Conjecture 5.6/5.8]{MR828820}. \begin{definition*} Let $X$ denote a projective variety over a number field $K/\Q$. \begin{enumerate} \item $X$ is arithmetically hyperbolic if for all finite extension $F/K$, the set of $F$-rational points of $X$ is finite. \item $X$ is Brody hyperbolic if every holomorphic map $\C \rightarrow X_{\C}^{\text{an}}$ is constant. \item $X$ is algebraically hyperbolic\footnote{The terminology \emph{algebraically hyperbolic} is also used by Demailly and many others like Rousseau and Riedl for another notion of hyperbolicity.} if every integral subvariety $V$ of $X_{\C}$ is of general type, i.e. there exists a desingularization $\tilde{V} \rightarrow V$ such that $\omega_{\tilde{V}}$ is big. \end{enumerate} \end{definition*} What can be said about the algebraic hyperbolicity of the moduli space $\mathcal{A}_{g,N} \rightarrow \Spec \Q$ of $g$-dimensional polarized abelian varieties with a full level $N$-structure?
 Since this moduli space is not proper, we should replace $(3)$ with the condition that all subvarieties are of \emph{log general type}.
-We recall that a variety $V$ is of log general type if there exists a desingularization $\tilde{V}$, and a projective embedding $\tilde{V} \subset W$ with $D := W \smallsetminus \tilde{V}$ a normal crossing divisor such that $\omega_{W}(D)$ is big.
+We recall that a variety $V$ is of log general type if there exists a proper desingularization $V \rightarrow \tilde{V}$ and a smooth projective variety $W$ together with an open embedding $\tilde{V} \subset W$ with $D := W \smallsetminus \tilde{V}$ a normal crossing divisor such that $\omega_{W}(D)$ is big.
 The moduli space $\mathcal{A}_{g,N}$ is known to be algebraically hyperbolic \cite{MR1803724} \cite{MR3859271}.